Baby Clothing Inspection: A Complete Guide to Quality Control for Infant Garments

 Fabric Testing and Material Quality Assurance

-Material quality plays an important role in baby clothing inspection because fabrics directly affect comfort, durability, and wearer experience.
+Material quality plays a critical role in baby clothing inspection because fabrics directly affect comfort and durability.

 Softness and Breathability Assessment